Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Sensitivity of energy injection rate, KLB theory and finite-size effects

-With decreasing energy injection rates the vorticity field has less distinct features as shown in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (b) and figures \ref{fig:comparison_vorticity_and_averaged_pdf_run2_run3} (a) and (b), where single vortex structures become less intense and gradually dissolve into the residual background, similarly observed in \cite{BurgessScott2017}.
-At the same time the probability density function (PDF) of the vorticity becomes flatter with increasing injection rates according to figure \ref{fig:comparison_vorticity_and_averaged_pdf_run2_run3} (c), where the increasing values at the tails of the PDFs are associated to the large vorticity values in the visible vortex cores.
-For the remaining analysis run1 is used, due to the most visible presence of coherent structures and the best resolution of the spectral scale flux in the inverse cascade regime compared to the other runs.
-However, the remaining runs lead to qualitatively similar results.
-Therefore we conclude that the power-law scaling is not the determining factor for the inverse cascade dynamics of coherent structures.
+With decreasing energy injection rate the vorticity field has less distinct coherent features as shown in figure \ref{fig:time_evolution_vorticity_spectra_fluxes_run2} (b) and figures \ref{fig:comparison_vorticity_and_averaged_pdf_run2_run3_2} (a) and (b), where single vortex structures become less intense and gradually dissolve into the residual background, similarly observed by \citet{BurgessScott2017}.
+At the same time the probability density function (PDF) of the vorticity becomes flatter with increasing injection rates according to figure \ref{fig:comparison_vorticity_and_averaged_pdf_run2_run3_2} (c), where the increasing values at the tails of the PDFs are associated to the large vorticity values in the visible vortex cores.
+For the present analysis run1 is used, due to the most visible presence of coherent structures and the stronger spectral cross-scale flux in the inverse cascade regime compared to the other DNS.
+However, the remaining DNS, run2 and run3, also lead to qualitatively similar results.
+This suggests that the similarity scaling is not the determining factor for the inverse cascade dynamics of coherent structures.